What Is: Carbon Offsetting with a Cattle Farming Project

 Methane is about 85 times better at trapping heat than carbon dioxide.
 Then it degrades in the atmosphere, and becomes carbon dioxide, joining all the other carbon dioxide molecules for 1000 years.
 Hence, if you can avoid methane emissions, it makes a big difference.

-Meanwhile, cattle farming methane reduction projects can generally be implemented immediately.
+Meanwhile, methane reduction projects can generally be implemented immediately.
 This means the methane emissions reduction happens immediately as well.
 And, similar to why landfill methane is an early climate action focus, whatever carbon emissions reduction that can happen earlier, makes a bigger difference.

 Isn’t it better to stop cattle farming altogether?